 While explaining safe margins, you may find it useful to also discuss the many display mediums available today and some of the challenges associated with producing content for so many different screen sizes and contexts.
-Note that Adobe Premiere Pro CC (2014 release) includes the option to display 4x3 crop lines, accessed by changing the monitor overlay settings.
+Note that Adobe Premiere Pro CC (2015) includes the option to display 4x3 crop lines, accessed by changing the monitor overlay settings.

+Q Name the two types of views in the Project panel.
-- Q Name the two types of views in the Project panel. - A You can choose between List and Icon Views. - Q In the Project panel (in List View), how can you sort your items in alphabetical or reverse alphabetical order? - A Click the name heading at the top of the Project panel. - Q What are two sets of searches you can perform at the same time with the Adobe Premiere Pro Find panel? - A You can choose to display clips that match both search criteria or either search criteria. - Q List three way you can create a new bin in Adobe Premiere Pro CC (2014) release).

-- A Click the New Bin button at the bottom of the Project panel, right-clicking a blank area in the Project panel and choosing New Bin, drag and drop the clips onto the New Bin button at the bottom of the Project panel, and File menu. - Choose File > New > Bin. - Q Name the two types of views in the Project panel. - A You can choose between List and Icon Views. - Q Which application performs the analysis for speech transcription? - A Adobe Media Encoder. - Q In which panel does speech analysis appear? - The Metadata panel. - Q How can speech analysis be improved? - By attaching a transcript or script file. - Q Is it possible to edit clips to the Timeline from the Metadata window? - A Yes, and it's a huge time-saver. - Q Is it possible to modify the transcribed text, and if so, how? - A Double-click any word to modify that word or right-click. - O What is metadata? - A Metadata is data about data, in other words, information associated with your clips but not the contents of your clips. - How do you change the size of thumbnails in the Project panel? - A Click and drag the Zoom slider at the bottom of the Project panel, or click the Zoom Out or Zoom In buttons. - Q How can you change the way a bin will display its contents when you doubleclick it in the Project panel? - A In the General preferences, you can choose what happens when you doubleclick, Ctrl+double-click (Windows) or Command+double-click (Mac), and Alt+double-click (Windows) or Option+double-click (Mac) a bin in the Project panel. - Q How can you use the J, K, and L keys to play your clips? - A In the Project panel (when in Icon View), the Source Monitor, the Program Monitor, and the Timeline panel, the J, K, and L keys start playback in reverse, pause playback, and play forward. - What is timecode?

-- A Timecode is a way of measuring time in hours, minutes, seconds, and frames.
-The number of frames recorded per second can vary from clip to clip or sequence to sequence but they do not vary over time. - Q What is special about the way Adobe Premiere Pro can interpret RED camera and ARRI Alexi video files? - A RED and ARRI Alexa cameras record using a camera raw format.
-By rightclicking a clip and choosing Source Settings, you can access the original interpretation of the video and make changes to it without affecting playback performance.
+- A You can choose between List and Icon Views. - Q In the Project panel (in List View), how can you sort your items in alphabetical or reverse alphabetical order? - A Click the name heading at the top of the Project panel. - Q What are two sets of searches you can perform at the same time with the Adobe Premiere Pro Find panel? - A You can choose to display clips that match both search criteria or either search criteria. - Q List three way you can create a new bin in Adobe Premiere Pro CC (2015). - A Click the New Bin button at the bottom of the Project panel, right-click a blank area in the Project panel and choose New Bin, drag and drop the clips onto the New Bin button at the bottom of the Project panel, or choose File > New > Bin. - What is metadata? - A Metadata is data about data, in other words, information associated with your clips but not the contents of your clips. - Q How do you change the size of thumbnails in the Project panel? - A Click and drag the Zoom slider at the bottom of the Project panel, or click the Zoom Out or Zoom In buttons. - Q How can you change the way a bin will display its contents when you doubleclick it in the Project panel? - A In the General preferences, you can choose what happens when you doubleclick, Control+double-click (Windows) or Command+double-click (Mac), and Alt+double-click (Windows) or Option+double-click (Mac) a bin in the Project panel. - Q How can you use the J, K, and L keys to play your clips? - A In the Project panel (when in Icon View), the Source Monitor, the Program Monitor, and the Timeline panel, the J, K, and L keys start playback in reverse, pause playback, and play forward. - Q What is timecode? - A Timecode is a way of measuring time in hours, minutes, seconds, and frames.
+The number of frames recorded per second can vary from clip to clip or sequence to sequence but they do not vary over time. - Q What is special about the way Adobe Premiere Pro can interpret some RAW media files, such as those from the RED camera and ARRI Alexa? - A By selecting a clip, you can access the Source Settings in the Effect Controls panel, allowing you to change the original interpretation of the video and make changes to it without affecting playback performance.